 Participate in a worksite wellness program

 Across the country, businesses are seeing value in worksite wellness programs.
 These programs run the gamut, and can include weight loss competitions, gym memberships, financial incentives, behavioral intervention programs, reducing stress and more.
 The programs help create a culture of support and accountability—and sometimes even friendly competition—driving down health costs and helping employees be their best.
-The American Heart Association provides a free, online Activity Tracker, an easy way for companies to set up worksite wellness challenges.

 Let your office double as your gym